ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

 lying outside the range of an array, simply result in fewer nodes being selected.

+As a consequence of this approach, if any of the segments produces an empty nodelist, then the whole query produces an empty nodelist.

+If a query may produce a nodelist with more than one possible ordering, a particular implementation may also produce distinct orderings in successive runs of the query.

+### Worked Example

 Consider this example.
 With the argument `{"a":[{"b":0},{"b":1},{"c":2}]}`, the query `$.a[*].b` selects the following list of nodes: `0`, `1` (denoted here by their value).